Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Open Research Section

 \section{Open Research Section}

 Observations of water level is obtained from the GESLA3 dataset (\url{https://gesla787883612.wordpress.com/}) \citep{haigh2023}.
 A dataset containing the extracted time series from the NEMO ocean model runs can be downloaded from \url{https://zenodo.org/records/16894653} \citep{mogensen_2025}.
-Additionally, the complete model experiments are archived at the ECMWF MARS archive as expid i5k6 and i5k8.
+Additionally, the complete model experiments are archived at the ECMWF File System (ECFS) archive as expid i5k6 and i5k8.
+The ensemble experiment is archived as expid io66.
 Code used in the preparation of this manuscript include the python packages pangeo-pytide (\url{https://github.com/CNES/pangeo-pytide}) for performing harmonic analyses, Matplotlib \citep{Matplotlib} for plotting and Cartopy \citep{Cartopy} for creating maps.
-IPython notebooks for creating all the statistics and plots in this manuscript can be found here: \url{https://github.com/nilsmkMET/nemo_sl_eval}
+IPython notebooks for creating all the statistics and plots in this manuscript can be found here: \url{https://github.com/nilsmkMET/nemo_sl_eval}.